Anti-social behaviour order: Typical ASBOs

-An order had to be tailor-made for the individual defendant.
+An order had to be tailored for the individual defendant.
 The ASBO represented "a form of personalised criminal law."
-It had to be relevant to their particular anti-social behaviour.
-Orders should not have been drafted too widely or imprecisely.
+It had to be relevant to the particular anti-social behaviour.
+Orders needed to be simple, precise and proportionate.
 Each prohibition had to be necessary.
+In R v Boness, stipulations regarding not harassing, causing alarm or distress to any person, and not carrying packaged, bagged or wrapped goods (except food), in public in certain circumstances, were struck down due to their lack of precision and complexity.

 An ASBO was very similar to a civil injunction, even though the differences are important.
 First: the injunction was supposed to protect the world at large, in a given geographical area, rather than an individual.
 Second: breach of an ASBO was a criminal offence to be tried in a criminal court, applying the criminal standard of beyond all reasonable doubt.
 A power of committal to prison was available for breach of a civil injunction, but a court was unlikely to exercise that power.
 A person subject to an anti-social behaviour order where it did not follow a criminal conviction had an automatic right of appeal against both the making of the order and its terms to a higher court.
 There was also the availability of an appeal to the High Court by way of "case stated".
-There was no appeal against the variation of orders, and variation was used to add extra conditions, and to extend the duration of ASBOs.
+There was no appeal against the variation of orders.